 Let us now discuss about the three most common eating disorders:

 1. Anorexia nervosa: Anorexia nervosa is likely the most well-known eating disorder.
 It generally develops during adolescence or young adulthood and tends to affect more women than men.
 People with anorexia generally view themselves as overweight, even if they’re dangerously underweight.
 They tend to constantly monitor their weight, avoid eating certain types of foods, and severely restrict their calories.
 Anorexia nervosa is a life - threatening disorder due to the effects of weight loss and starvation on the body and brain.
-Anorexia nervosa has the highest mortality rate due to mental disorder.

 Effect on Heart: Experiments were done during world war II on volunteers who agreed to lose a set percentage of their body weight.
 It was discovered that weight loss resulted in low blood pressure and reduction in the size of the heart muscle which could result in heart failure.
 Electrolyte changes can also lead to abnormalities in the heart muscles, particularly due to low phosphorous levels.
 Fluid can accumulate in the sac around the heart muscles, known as pericarditis, Irregular heart rhythms, and known as arrhythmias, can also occur and may even cause sudden death.